 SERENEDI uses PowerShell Core with custom Cmdlet extensions and runtime environment.
 In the rest of the manual, these are referred to as SCORE scripts.

-The SERENEDI Event system is designed to make automation of healthcare integration processes simple and straightforward.
+Also, we have an 1 hour 4 minute training video on Triggers and Automation: https://youtu.be/0UN9RcZoUtl The SERENEDI Event system is designed to make automation of healthcare integration processes simple and straightforward.
 It begins with the triggers set up in the BIZ_TRIGGER table.
 This table defines the criteria by which events are generated, and also specifies the PowerShell Core SERENEDI ("SCORE") script to execute when the trigger is fired.
 A background process constantly scans the firing criteria, and if the criteria are met, then a new event is generated.
 New events can be generated by external database events as well.